ms/buildtogether.tech/testing/index.md

 for two decades.

-While they weren't the first people to test with random data, their results sparked interest in <span g="fuzz_testing">fuzz testing</span> (or "fuzzing" for short), which is now a standard part of most testers' repertoire
-<cite>Zeller2019</cite>.
-Despite this, <cite>Miller2020</cite> found that
+While they weren't the first people to test with random data, their results sparked interest in <span g="fuzz_testing" i="fuzz testing; unit test!fuzzing">fuzz testing</span> (or "fuzzing" for short), which is now a standard part of most testers' repertoire <cite>Zeller2019</cite>.
+Despite this, <cite>Miller2020</cite> found that thirty years later, programs are still failing at about the same rate and for the same reasons.  <span x="debugging"/>
-thirty years later, programs are still failing at about the same rate and for the same reasons.  <span x="debugging"/> discusses a technique for making fuzz testing even more useful.
+discusses a technique for making fuzz testing even more useful.

 </div>